 Housers publishes on the platform the following loan modalities:

-The scoring is defined as the objective or impartial analysis of the main parameters of a company, a financial product or an investment project, the purpose of which is to obtain an evaluation.
+Scoring is defined as the objective or unbiased analysis of the main parameters of a company, a financial product or an investment project, with the purpose of obtaining an evaluation.

 Mechanisms in case of activity cease